+- 5) Does your club have a PR chairman?
+What is their role?
+Is there a PR strategy?
+Are projects and activities designed with PR in mind?
+How can club members be part of the PR strategy?

 - 6) How do Public Relations (good or bad) affect a club's development?

 - 7) What is "Humanity in Motion"?
 Does your club use it?
-Rotary's Humanity in Motion multi-media advertisements are designed to help you promote Rotary to the general public.
-The ads provide an effective and professional way to share Rotary with your community and local media.
-Each piece can be easily customized to better reflect your community.

 - 8) Develop a Club Media Plan and consider the following factors:

 - a) Newspaper

 - b) Internet

 - c) Television

 - d) Radio

 - e) Billboards

 - f) Other Media

 - g) Club Brochure

 - h) Fundraiser

 - i) Feature article in the paper about an activity

 - 9) How do we handle damage control from bad publicity?
 How do we plan or prepare for such an occurrence?
-Consult PR professionals in your own club, consult district level resources such as Assistant Governor, District PR Committee, and District Governor, be familiar with RI Media Crisis Manual.

-NOTE: Attached PR Case Study can be used to highlight the substance of many of the session topic questions "The practice of public relations varies throughout the world."
+"The practice of public relations varies throughout the world."